 The Yankees completed the sweep the next night, a 3-0 win.
 O’Neill doubled, singled and scored a run in the clincher.
 For the Series, O’Neill had only 4 hits in 19 at-bats and did not drive home a run, but he did score three runs and play stellar defense.
 For the third time in his career, Paul O’Neill was a world champion.

 O’Neill got off to a strong start in 1999, batting .297 with 4 home runs and 20 RBIs in April.
 Then he slumped miserably in May.
 By May 25, his average had dropped to .244.
 At one point, he was 1 for 25 with runners in scoring position.

 ''I've never felt this badly,'' he told catcher Joe Girardi, who reminded his teammate that he had fought through worse slumps. ''I'm lucky to be here at this point,'' O'Neill lamented to the New York Times, “Obviously it's frustrating to go through a time like this; I don't think I've ever been through a time this bad.
 I'm not going to get any better sitting here doing nothing, so you've got to play through it and hope things turn around.''

-The next day, May 26, he broke out of the slump with 3 hits in 5 at-bats.
+On May 25 he broke out of the slump with 3 hits in 4 at-bats, and then went 2-for-5 the next day.
 In June, he hit .334 and drove in 20 runs.
 By the time the All-Star break rolled around, O’Neill was back up to .297.
 In July, he continued his hot hitting.
 Batting .305 with 10 doubles, 5 home runs and 19 RBIs.

 On July 18 against the Montreal Expos, O’Neill played in the third perfect game of his career.
 “In my life, I had now been struck by the lightning of three perfect games, Tom Browning’s, David Wells’s and David Cone’s,” he said.
 O’Neill remains the only player in history to be on the winning team in three perfect games.